NURS 2022 Midwifery Knowledge 3

 Coordinator Elaine Burns Opens in new window

-Description This unit provides students with the midwifery knowledge related to the postnatal period.
+Description This subject provides students with the midwifery knowledge related to the postnatal period.
 It will focus on maternal postnatal and newborn care including infant feeding, bonding and attachment.
 Breastfeeding is a core maternity indicator and is a focus for improving public health.
 Midwifery skills and knowledge to assist women in the preparation, initiation and establishment of breastfeeding will be examined as well as the historical and social contexts of infant feeding and challenges that this and other problems may pose for women.
 The midwives role in supporting women who are breastfeeding is addressed including the need to offer consistent evidence-based information.

 School Nursing & Midwifery